Emmaris/Coursera-Machine-Learning/README.md

 # MachineLearning
-Repo for assignments and projects from Machine Learning course on Coursera;
+Repo for assignments and projects from Machine Learning course on Coursera

-Course Instructor: Prof. Andrew Ng;
+Course Instructor: Prof. Andrew Ng

-Institution: Stanford University;
+Institution: Stanford University